0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/production-node.md

 This tutorial requires a [`docker-compose`](https://docs.docker.com/compose/install/) installation.

-Run the following to create directory:
+Run the following to create a directory:

 ```sh
 mkdir -p ~/zkevm-node